9 Things to Know BEFORE Moving to Orlando, FL

 • Orlando Film Festival: Dedicated to independent filmmakers to showcase their work, the Orlando Film Festival is celebrating its 11th year and brings in over 1,000 entries from filmmakers worldwide.

-• The Orlando Science Center: Learn all about science and technology in this state-of-the-art museum through hands-on learning and discovery.
+• The Orlando Science Center: Learn about science and technology in this state-of-the-art museum through hands-on learning and discovery.

-• The Orlando Museum of Art: Founded in 1924, admire exhibits and beautiful works of art.
+• The Orlando Museum of Art: Founded in 1924, I admire exhibits and beautiful works of art.
 Check the website to enjoy free admission on select days.

-Ranking among the best cities for job seekers in 2021, if you are relocating to Orlando and need a job, then you are in luck.
-While the service industry may be the biggest industry hiring, there is no shortage of employment opportunities.
 On the downside, many available jobs are low-wage unless it is a management position.
 Unfortunately, the workers in Orlando are known to make 22% less than the national average since most jobs are hospitality-related.
-But if you have always dreamed of working at Walt Disney World, Universal Studios, or one of the many Orlando hotels, then this is the place for you.
+But if you have always dreamed of working at Walt Disney World, Universal Studios, or one of the many Orlando hotels, this is the place for you.

 Suppose you are determined to find a job paying higher than minimum wage and are not moving with a current employer.
-In that case, there are some other options and industries to explore ranging from technology to construction.
+In that case, some other options and industries exist to explore, ranging from technology to construction.
 If you are interested in the healthcare industry, Orlando Health and AdventHealth Orlando are fantastic hospitals to work for near Downtown Orlando and Lake Nona.
-Home to multiple Fortune 500 companies, Orlando has been ranked number seven in the United States regarding job growth.
-With over 88% of companies in Orlando with current job opportunities, there is a job for everyone in the city.

 Check out some of these other large companies headquartered in the Orlando area: